Virtual ProgramIn the 2022-2023 school year, our virtual program will be run twice.

 |Opening||Sep.
 24th||Feb.
 11th|

 The best way to think of the virtual program is like a math summer camp, but virtual, at 25% intensity, and during the school year.
-It's much more than just the math class you go to every two weeks; we have dedicated social time, a virtual lounge, office hours, and even individual check-ins with your teachers.
+It's much more than just the math class you go to every two weeks; we have clubs, office hours, and even individual check-ins with your teachers.
 Not just a math class—full package included.
 Each session is twelve weeks; the program runs once in the fall and once in the spring each school year.

-Our only mandatory events are classes, check-ins, and CBE.
-We intentionally want to give you a lot of flexibility to choose which events you want to go to, because we understand that many people have busy schedules during the school year.
+Our only mandatory events are classes, check-ins, and clubs, if you choose to join one, because we understand that many people have busy schedules during the school year.
 Our other events are optional, but optional does not mean skip.
 When asked what advice they'd give to an incoming student, the most common was: "Go to the events!"
 If you won't take it from our mouths, here is word for word what alumni have wrote: